sodadata/soda-core/docs/tests.md

 # Tests

-In scan.yml files it's possible to add tests that determine if a scan succeeds or fails.
-Tests are simple expressions like for example
+Tests are evaluated as part of scans and product test results as part of the scan result.
+When using the CLI, the exit code will be determined by the test results.

+Tests are simple Python expressions where the metrics are available as variables.

+For example:

 * `min > 25`
 * `missing_percentage <= 2.5`
 * `5 <= avg_length and avg_length <= 10`

-Each test should be based on 1 single metric.
-Tests are expressions written in Python syntax
+Tests can be specified on 3 different places:

+* `tests` in scan.yml on top level for testing `row_count` and other table level metrics (TODO)
+* `tests` in scan.yml on a column level for testing column metrics
+* `tests` in user defined SQL metrics yaml files (TODO)

-Disclaimer: This is experimental for now.
+> **Disclaimer**: This is experimental for now.
 We may limit the expression capabilities as necessary to provide safely execute tests on cloud accounts.